 It takes time for students to learn these relationships.
 To achieve this, teachers can use hands-on activities, problem solving, and mathematical discussions that focus on the connections between operations.

-Effect of Operations
+Impact of the Mathematical Operations

 Each operation has an effect on the quantities involved.
 Depending on the operation, certain quantities increase or decrease.
 They can increase or decrease by a lot or a little.